 What Sound Ratings are Most Commonly used in Control Center Acoustics?

-To suppress and mitigate sound, multiple types of material and products can be used.
+To suppress and mitigate sound, multiple types of materials and products can be used.
 Evans recommends the layered approach of using multiple materials to create the best working environment for operators with minimal distractions.

 Sound Transmission Class Rates Sound Blocking in Room Acoustics

-Sound Transmission Class (or STC) is a rating of a products ability to block sound from traveling through ceilings, walls, or other solid building materials.
+Sound Transmission Class (or STC) is a rating of a product's ability to block sound from traveling through ceilings, walls, or other solid building materials.
 It is a measurement of how well that material transfers airborne sound.
-It is widely used to rate interior partitions, ceilings, floors, doors, windows and exterior walls.
+It is widely used to rate interior partitions, ceilings, floors, doors, windows, and exterior walls.
 It is a standardized measurement to compare materials and products.
 A higher STC rating means the materials are better at blocking sound effectively.

 STC, however, only measures between 125Hz to 4000Hz.
-This means that low frequency sounds are not accurately captured in an STC rating.
-Low frequency sounds include heavy equipment and engines.
+This means that low-frequency sounds are not accurately captured in an STC rating.
+Low-frequency sounds include heavy equipment and engines.
 Do you know the STC rating of your Control Room products?
 Here at Evans, we can calculate the amount of acoustic material you need based on the STC rating of building components.
 This will help achieve the desired reverberation time thus reducing overall noise.

 Noise Reduction Coefficient Provides a Rating for Sound Absorption